 - a.
-One of the process's activities returns from what it believes to be its final activation.
+One of the activities of the process returns from what it believes to be its final activation.
 It issues an EXEC CICS RETURN command without the ENDACTIVITY option. - b.
-There are no events on the activity's reattachment queue, but there is a user event in its event pool. - c.
+There are no events on the reattachment queue of the activity, but there is a user event in its event pool. - c.
 There is no means for the event to be fired.
 Perhaps it is an input event which has fired, caused reattachment, and been retrieved, but which the activity has neglected to delete.

-In a case like this, the activity becomes dormant, and there is no way for it to reactivated.
+In this case, the activity becomes dormant, and there is no way for it to reactivated.
 The process is stuck.